McLennan Library Building: Rare Books and Special Collections

 The Rare Book Collection is located on the fourth floor of Mclennan Library.
 McGill began collecting rare materials in the 1850s, and now constituting rich and highly diverse research collections.
 These collections are used to aid teaching, learning and research for McGill students and the general public from all fields of study.
 The books held in the collection cover disciplines of Canadian literature, history of ideas, arts and architecture, history, and travel.
 Critical scientific holdings can be found in both the general and special collections.
 The Rare Book Collections of the Blackader-Lauterman, the Blacker-Wood, Islamic Studies and Macdonald Campus libraries are housed with the general rare book collection.
 Collection development is focused on all aspects of Canadiana including literature, history, maps, travel and popular culture; on philosophy and in particular David Hume and the late 17th and 18th centuries; on English and French literature of the 18th c. with an emphasis on the circle of Fanny Burney; and on book history including printing history, type specimen books and significant examples of printing.

-Materials can be consulted in the ROAAr Reading Room.
-Some general rules of the ROAAr Reading Room include: Each item may be put on hold to make the item readily accessible throughout one's research period but is never allowed to leave the premise, the use of acid-free paper strips to mark the pages is required to not make marks, and all visitors must register annually to agree to all the rules and regulations of the room.